-The National Association of Realtors' Clear Cooperation Policy is effective May 1st 2020.
+The National Association of Realtors' Clear Cooperation Policy became effective May 1st 2020.

 The policy is stated below.
 We appreciate that there will be many questions and many different scenarios.
 Some will be covered below, others will become apparent as we work towards implementing the new rule.